-gcloud and other utilities you need come pre-installed in Cloud Shell, which allows you to get up and running quickly.
+gcloud command-line tool and other utilities you need are pre-installed in Cloud Shell, which allows you to get up and running quickly.

-In this hands-on lab you will learn how to connect to computing resources hosted on the Google Cloud Platform via Cloud Shell with the
+In this hands-on lab, you learn how to connect to computing resources hosted on Google Cloud via Cloud Shell with the

 What you'll do